 I love talking about raising backyard chickens for both meat and eggs.
 Our little egg laying flock provides most of our eggs for our family, and the occasional batch of meat birds can really stretch throughout the year.

 We’ve kept rabbits for meat, and I like to share tips on caring for and breeding rabbits.
 We had American Chinchillas, but the principles are the same for other breeds as well.

 I’m a bit of a bookworm, and I think everyone should have an idea of what to expect and how to deal with potential problems, so you’ll find plenty of book recommendations on various homesteading topics.
 I usually get mine from the library or a neighborhood lending library, but sometimes it’s nice to have your own copy that you can refer back to repeatedly.

 We had goats as a part of our urban farm for four years.
 I wrote quite a bit about how to care for goats during that time, and even though I ultimately decided that they required too much space for our small property to be sustainable, I love goats.
 If you don’t mind dedicating the space, you should absolutely look into getting goats!

-You’ll also find that I occasionally dive into topics such as other breeds of small scale animal husbandry such as bees or quail, homemaking, cooking, and sustainability.
+You’ll also find that I occasionally dive into topics such as other breeds of small scale animal husbandry such as bees or quail, homemaking, sustainability and even some cooking.
 And even though gardening is not my forte, it’s getting to the point now where I’ve killed enough plants that a few of them have stuck around, and I like to share my mistakes so others don’t have to repeat them!

 Even from a small age I could be found out wandering the yard, occasionally sampling the dandelions or trying to make rope out of yucca fibers.
 My first love has always been fantasy books though, and bonus points if there’s some real life survival tips in there.
 Most often I spent my time outside with a book or a notebook, so writing about gardening and urban homesteading really is a blending of several of my interests!